 Healing your attachment wounds

-Again, the good news is that even if you have deep attachment wounds, from either early childhood experiences, or traumatic events that have happened, or a combination of both, with support, you can heal your attachment wounds.
+Again, the good news is that even if you have deep attachment wounds, from either early childhood experiences, or traumatic events that have happened, or a combination of both, with support, you can heal your attachment wounds and change your attachment ‘template’.
 By understanding your natural attachment style, processing and healing any relational trauma and learning practical skills to help you fully connect firstly to yourself and others, you absolutely can have healthy, happy relationships.

 You have already taken the first step by reading this article to increase your understanding around attachment and attachment wounds.